 Why it is necessary to treat biomedical waste?

 Serious health hazards are associated with biomedical waste, if not treated properly.
 Untreated biomedical waste leads to the spread of infectious disease in humans & animals, it also pollutes the environment.
-It can cause water pollution, soil pollution, air pollution, and when the living beings are exposed to this polluted environment, they eventually get infected.
+It can cause water pollution, soil pollution, and air pollution, and when living beings are exposed to this polluted environment, they eventually get infected.
 At present, people are not aware of the hazards associated with biomedical waste & they also need to know the importance of biomedical waste management.
 Lack of awareness is also a reason for improper management of Biomedical Waste Management.

-So, for the proper management of biomedical waste government came up with the idea of Common Biomedical Waste Treatment & Disposal Facility
+So, for the proper management of biomedical waste government came up with the idea of the Common Biomedical Waste Treatment & Disposal Facility

 What is a Common Biomedical Waste Treatment & Disposal Facility & what is the importance of this facility?

-A Common Biomedical Waste Treatment & Disposal Facility or in simple words a biomedical waste management plant is a set up where biomedical waste generated from member health care facilities is treated to reduce the negative effect that can harm human health and environment.
-The treated waste finally sent for disposal in a secured landfill.
+A Common Biomedical Waste Treatment & Disposal Facility or in simple words a biomedical waste management plant is a setup where biomedical waste generated from member healthcare facilities is treated to reduce the negative effect that can harm human health and the environment.
+The treated waste was finally sent for disposal in a secured landfill.

-According to the Bio-medical Waste Management Rules, 2016, "bio-medical waste treatment and disposal facility" means any place where treatment, disposal of bio-medical waste is carried out.
+According to the Bio-medical Waste Management Rules, 2016, "bio-medical waste treatment and disposal facility" means any place where treatment, or disposal of bio-medical waste is carried out.

 The CBWTFs are also required to work in a manner that ensures environmentally sound management of bio-medical with less impact on human health and the environment.